Geo-Python-2023/Exercise-1/README.md

 # Exercise-1

-## Problem 1 - Creating your own Jupyter notebook
+## Problem 1 - The appetizer: Creating your own Jupyter notebook

 In the “Taste of Python” lesson this week we have learned a few basic things in Python.
 Now you get your chance to demonstrate your skills.
 For this lesson, please do the following: